andgineer/TRegExpr/docs/tregexpr.rst

 InvertCase
 ~~~~~~~~~~

-Set this property if you want to override case-insensitive
+Invertion of character case.
+Redefine it if you want different
-functionality.
+behaviour.

 Compile
 ~~~~~~~